bylee20/bomi/src/mpv/README.md

 - FFmpeg libraries (libavutil libavcodec libavformat libswscale libavfilter and either libswresample or libavresample)
   At least FFmpeg 2.1.4 or Libav 10 is required.
+- zlib
+- iconv (normally provided by the system libc)
 - libass
 - Lua (optional, required for the OSC pseudo-GUI and youtube-dl integration)
 - libjpeg (optional, used for screenshots only)